American Electric Power

 Certified Silver through 2024

 Awareness & Community Engagement

 About the Program

-The AEP American Electric Power Plant is a coal-fired electrical power station located west of Gentry, Arkansas in Benton County housing one electric generating unit.
-Since 1978, the site has used coal mined from the Powder River Basin shipped on the Kansas City Southern Railway to provide electric power in Northwest Arkansas.
-The power plant actively manages approximately 700-acres of the property as wildlife habitat, and voluntarily manages their lands to support a sustainable ecosystem.
-The site includes a hiking trail, a grassland restoration project benefiting native wildlife, a landscaped pollinator habitat, and observation pavilions for bird-watching all open to the public year-round.
+American Electric Power’s Flint Creek Power Plant is a coal-fired electrical power station housing a single electric generating unit located west of Gentry, Arkansas, in Benton County.
+Since 1978, the site has used coal mined from the Powder River Basin and shipped on the Kansas City Southern Railway to provide electric power in Northwest Arkansas.
+The power plant actively manages approximately 700 acres of the property as wildlife habitat and voluntarily manages their lands to support a sustainable ecosystem.
+The site includes a hiking trail, a grassland restoration project benefiting native wildlife, a landscaped pollinator habitat and observation pavilions for bird-watching all open to the public year-round.
 Conservation team members continue to manage the land to enhance the habitat and provide recreation and education opportunities for the community.

 Practices and Impacts

-- A 5-acre prairie restoration project initiated in 2001 is actively managed as grassland habitat using techniques such as scheduled burns each winter, and chemical spot treatment to control invasive species.
-The team seeds native wildflowers annually to benefit wildlife, and monitors the habitat using plant and wildlife surveys.
-The site consults Ozark Ecological Restoration to manage the grassland using best practice.
-The most recent controlled burn occurred in January 2020 followed by a wildflower seeding in February.
-Employees maintain a journal of maintenance and monitoring activity dating back to 1999.
-Community groups and schools also utilize the grounds for educational opportunities.
+- Five acres of land is dedicated to a prairie restoration project.
+The land is managed as grassland habitat using techniques such as scheduled burns each winter and chemical spot treatment to control invasive species.
+The team seeds native wildflowers annually to benefit wildlife and monitors the habitat using plant and wildlife surveys.
+Since 1999, employees maintain a journal of maintenance and monitoring activity.

 DEVELOPMENT OF THE WHC INDEX IS GENEROUSLY SUPPORTED BY